waleedabdeen/toll-calculator/C#/README.md

 To run the app from the cli
 1. Make sure that you are in the directgory `C#/TollFreeCalculator/`
 2. Run the app using `dotnet run`
+3. A demo will run showing the toll fee calculation

 ## Test